List of Mobile Suit Gundam ZZ episodes

+Cover of the first DVD boxset by Bandai Visual.

 Mobile Suit Gundam ZZ is a 1986 Japanese science fiction anime television series created and directed by Yoshiyuki Tomino and produced by Nagoya Broadcasting Network, Sotsu Agency, and Sunrise with music production by Starchild Records.
 Mobile Suit Gundam ZZ is the sequel to the 1986 Japanese science fiction series Mobile Suit Zeta Gundam.
-Spanning 47 episodes, the series premiered in Japan on Nagoya Broadcasting Network on March 1, 1986 and concluded on January 31, 1987.
+Spanning 47 episodes, the series premiered in Japan on Nagoya Broadcasting Network on March 1, 1986, and concluded on January 31, 1987.

 Four pieces of theme music are used over the course of the series—two opening themes and two closing themes.
 For the first twenty-five episodes, the opening theme is "It's Not an Anime" (Anime Ja Nai) and the closing theme is "The Era is Crying" (Jidai ga Naiteiru), both by Masahito Arai.
 For the remaining twenty-two episodes, the opening theme is "Silent Voice" and the closing theme is "Ten Million Years Galaxy" (Issenman-Nen Ginga), both by Jun Hiroe.

 Bandai said that they had no plans for an English dub to be produced in North America and it is unlikely that there will be one in the future, due to the shutdown of Bandai Entertainment.